lorenzotomada/NS_continuation/tutorial.md

   <figcaption>The planar sudden-expansion channel considered in this project.
 Red denotes the outflow boundary, green the inlet, and black the walls on which no-slip condition is imposed.</figcaption>
 </figure>

-In this project, we consider a sudden-expansion channel, since the evolution of a fluid flow in in such a seeting can be seen as a simplified model of the _mitral valve regurgitation_, a heart disease characterized by the abnormal blood flow from the left ventricle to the left atrium, as a result of the defective closure of the mitral valve (see, e.g., the work by [Khamlich et al.](https://onlinelibrary.wiley.com/doi/full/10.1002/fld.5118), the one by [Pitton et al.](https://www.sciencedirect.com/science/article/abs/pii/S0021999117303790), by [Pichi](https://iris.sissa.it/handle/20.500.11767/114329), and so on).
+In this project, we consider a sudden-expansion channel, since the evolution of a fluid flow in in such a setting can be seen as a simplified model of the _mitral valve regurgitation_ (in italian: _rigurgito mitralico_), a heart disease characterized by the abnormal blood flow from the left ventricle to the left atrium, as a result of the defective closure of the mitral valve (see, e.g., the work by [Khamlich et al.](https://onlinelibrary.wiley.com/doi/full/10.1002/fld.5118), the one by [Pitton et al.](https://www.sciencedirect.com/science/article/abs/pii/S0021999117303790), by [Pichi](https://iris.sissa.it/handle/20.500.11767/114329), and so on).
 Indeed, a channel with a sudden expansion preserves the essential properties of the blood flow through the two heart chambers.
 In specific cases, this flow can show a wall-hugging behavior, leading to incorrect measurements of the blood volume through echocardiography.

+This is a consequence of a bifurcation.
 More details on this are going to be provided briefly.

 ### Weak form of the Navier-Stokes equations
+---

 The weak form of the Navier-Stokes system, endowed with initial and boundary conditions, can then be written as follows: find
 $\boldsymbol{u}\in L^2(\mathbb{R}^+; [H^1(\Omega)]^d)\cap C^0(\mathbb{R}^+; [L^2(\Omega)]^d)$ and $p\in L^2(\mathbb{R}^+; Q)$ such that
 ```math